akiver/cs-demo-manager/README.md

 CSGO Demos Manager is an application to manage replays from the game Counter-Strike: Global Offensive.
 You can download the last release from http://csgo-demos-manager.com.

+You can follow [@CSGODemoManager](https://twitter.com/CSGODemoManager) on Twitter to keep updated on releases.

 ## Preview ##

 ![preview](http://csgo-demos-manager.com/images/listing.jpg)